dCache/dcache-book2/intouch.md

     (local) admin >

-To allow other users access to the admin interface add them to the `PATH-ODE-ED/dcache.kpwd` file as described above.
+To allow other users access to the admin interface add them to the `/etc/dcache/dcache.kpwd` file as described above.

-Just adding a user in the `dcache.kpwd` file is not sufficient.
+Just adding a user in the **dcache.kpwd** file is not sufficient.
 The generated user also needs access rights that can only be set within the admin interface itself.

-See [section\_title] to learn how to create the user in the admin interface and set the rights.
+See [the section called “Create a new user”](create-a-new-user) to learn how to create the user in the admin interface and set the rights.

 Access with SSH1
 ----------------